idrori/mlfinalsQ/README.md

 # mlfinalsQ
-Data and code for the paper "A Dataset and Benchmark for Automatically Answering and Generating Machine Learning Final Exams"
+Data and code for the paper "A Dataset and Benchmark for Automatically Answering and Generating Machine Learning Final Exams" by Zhang et al., 2022.